Plenty of companies pay lip service to customer service being the heart of the business. With support-driven growth, it actually is.

 In my pre-SaaS life, I was an improviser.
-Improv is responsible for creating the “Yes, and …” rule of thumb, which has become paramount to the practice of Support-Driven Growth.
+Improv is responsible for creating the “Yes, and …” rule of thumb, which has become paramount to the practice of support-driven growth.

-For example: Let’s say a trial customer asks, “Do you have a MailChimp integration?”
+For example: Let’s say a trial customer asks, “Do you have a Mailchimp integration?”

 “Yes (here are the details) — and I notice you just started a trial but you haven’t been to a webinar yet.
 You can sign up for one here!”

-“Yes (here are the details) — and it looks like you haven’t created any Workflows yet.
+“Yes (here are the details) — and it looks like you haven’t created any workflows yet.
 Did you know you can use those to organize your newsletter responses?”

 Yes, and … is the ultimate “upselling” tool.
-(While it may not seem like upselling to offer free things, like going to a webinar or using features already on the plan they’re trying, the more they engage with the team and the product, the likelier they are to buy and stick around as happy, healthy customers.)
+While it may not seem like upselling to offer free things, like going to a webinar or using features already on the plan they’re trying, the more they engage with the team and the product, the likelier they are to buy and stick around as happy, healthy customers.
 It’s a natural, non-icky way to offer customers help they didn’t even know they needed.

 Note the yes comes first.
-While some other sales-y tactics (in an attempt to string the conversation along as long as possible) start with the and, we lead with help in Support-Driven Growth, and then offer additional help where it’s applicable.
+While some other sales-y tactics (in an attempt to string the conversation along as long as possible) start with the and, we lead with help in support-driven growth, and then offer additional help where it’s applicable.

 The more natural opportunities you have to engage with a potential customer, the more likely they are to buy.
 We use HubSpot to set up notifications that alert our team when there’s an opportunity to reach out to someone.

-When we receive a notification that someone on a free trial hasn’t set up their mail forwarder yet, we look up which email domain they’re using and send them a saved reply welcoming them to Help Scout and offering directions for how to pull their email into Help Scout.
+For example: When we receive a notification that someone on a free trial hasn’t set up their mail forwarder yet, we look up which email domain they’re using and send them a saved reply welcoming them to Help Scout and offering directions for how to pull their email into Help Scout.

-After attending one of our “Getting Started With Help Scout” classes, attendees are asked to fill out a survey.
+Additionally, after attending one of our “Getting Started With Help Scout” classes, attendees are asked to fill out a survey.
 We send one of a few different saved replies depending on their response to the survey.
 If they expressed interest in other webinars, we also send them a list of previously recorded and future webinars.

-The proof is in the (Support-Driven) pudding
+The proof is in the pudding

-Since formalizing our Support-Driven Growth initiative in May, we’ve engaged with a subset of prospects — in one-on-one coaching calls, webinars, email, and chat — and among those “support engaged” trial customers, 42% became paying customers.
+Since formalizing our support-driven growth initiative in May, we’ve engaged with a subset of prospects — in one-on-one coaching calls, webinars, email, and chat — and among those “support engaged” trial customers, 42% became paying customers.